 Here is just a small sampling of some of the issues we've uncovered over the years.

-A growing mid-sized firm had a partially self-funded plan with a major carrier.
-At each renewal, the carrier buried the client with underwriting assumptions and contract provisions in a attempt to hide that the client had a surplus amounting to over $500,000.
+2) Cost: A growing mid-sized firm had a partially self-funded plan with a major carrier.
+At each renewal, the carrier buried the client with underwriting assumptions and contract provisions in an attempt to hide that the client had a surplus amounting to over $500,000.
 They were unaware that they were free to cancel the contract at any time and move to a better program - and realize the surplus savings.

-A small tax benefit ended up costing the company money and IRS audit concern.
+4) Cost & Compliance: A small tax benefit ended up costing the company money and IRS audit concern.
 A vendor sold this company the ability to arrange pre-tax commuter benefits and its only cost was the payroll tax savings from the deductions.
 This cost should have been company savings.
 Further, and of most concern, the company arranged the pre-tax deduction for every employee and just reimbursed all employees.
 This created a significant IRS audit liability.

-This firm was never advised about 5500 reporting (by 1 of the top 10 consulting firms) and after our review, was required to submit multiple years under the delinquent filing program (and pay late fines).
+8) Compliance: a company was never advised about 5500 reporting (by 1 of the top 10 consulting firms) and after our review, was required to submit multiple years under the delinquent filing program (and pay late fines).

-A private equity firm bought a division of a larger company (a 50-employee division spinning out from a 3,000-employee parent company).
+10) Cost: A private equity firm bought a division of a larger company (a 50-employee division spinning out from a 3,000-employee parent company).
 The parent company just averaged costs across all their divisions.
 The true cost of the smaller division was unknown until a customized analysis was done.
 We found that the smaller division had a healthier population and would have been less expensive on a stand-alone basis (despite the advantages of being part of a larger group).